Surveillance & Technology: What can investigators do when watching you?

 Since there are conflicting rulings on the legality of tracking devices, it is difficult to determine whether or not investigators should use them.
 GPS location devices can be useful for investigators needing surveillance assistance but one should ensure that the information wouldn't go beyond the legal measures and invade privacy or constitute an unreasonable search by tracking information that is not observable in public.
 If there is any question whether or not to use a tracking device, one should err on the side of caution.

 Listening and recording devices can help investigations, but their use is limited by state law.
 Audio surveillance, by and large, is illegal throughout most states if the participating parties are unaware that they are being listened to.
 However, in some states, it is legal to record if only one party consents to be recorded during a conversation.
 Intercepting messages electronic messages, (wiretapping) typically need at least one person to consent.
-Get more state-specific information for party consent here.
+Be sure to know your state-specific information for audio surveillance party consent.

 All states have laws regarding hidden cameras, so it is important to note these restrictions should an investigator choose to use hidden cameras in their investigations.
 Video recording may be an invasion of privacy if cameras are placed in a confidential place, where one would expect privacy.
-The legality of hidden cameras seems to mostly revolve around the concept of private and public spaces where recording is acceptable if the area is public and appropriate warnings alert individuals to video or audio recording.
-Most, if not all, states have restrictions on photographing of recording nude or partially nude individuals.
+The legality of hidden cameras seems to mostly revolve around the concept of private and public spaces where recording is acceptable.
+If the area is public and appropriate warnings alert individuals to video or audio recording, video recording is most often permissible.
+Most, if not all, states have restrictions on photographing or recording nude or partially nude individuals.

 As laws struggle to keep up with technology, it's hard to know what's legal